a7ay/ajay/artifact1/src/main/java/module1/readme.md

 }
 ```

 ## inner classes are either be static or non-static. you are not allowed to create an array of non-static class.
 To workaround, treat non-static class as static by referring to them through the outer class.
-Learn more (https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html)
+Learn more: https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html

 ```java
 public class localHashMap<K,V> implements localAbstractMap<K,V> {